 In risk-averse B2B markets, supplier credibility is a key distinguishing factor.
 This post suggests four ways a business can use content to build credibility in B2B markets.

 Four factors that influence the credibility of a supplier are:

 - Social proof.

 - The quality of information delivered.

-- Activity in marketplace.
+- Presence in the marketplace.

+Personal relationships may not be content-related but are included as a reminder of their importance.
 A poor service experience can destroy trust in an instant.
 Any company personnel a customer may deal with can have a positive (or negative) impact on the business credibility.

 Knowledgeable employees who deliver good service build the brand and deliver a positive experience.
-It can take months, often years, to build credibility in B2B markets but that credibility and trust can be destroyed in an instant by poor service or a negative employee experience.
+It can take months, often years, to build credibility in B2B markets.
+That credibility and trust can be destroyed in an instant by a poor service or a negative employee experience.

 All the tools a business needs to stay in touch are readily available, they are cheap and easy to use.
 There is no excuse for a business to fail to stay in touch with its customers.
 Content is the fuel for the ongoing communication process.